xlqian/kirin/readme.md

 API
 ---

-Kirin API provides several endpoints (that can be requested through port 5000 by default).
+Kirin API provides several endpoints (that can be requested through port 5000 by default, or port 54746 if using honcho).
 To list all available endpoints:
 ```
 curl 'http://localhost:5000/'